iwishiwasaneagle/git-release/README.md

 Options
     --verify       Run git hooks.
 Default skips.
 WARNING: Tags and that may need to be deleted if a hook is run and it fails the push/tag creation/commit/etc.
-    --no-skip-ci   Don't add a message to the commit to skip the pre-commit ci (only relevant if you are using pre-commit ci)
+    --no-skip-ci   Don't add a message to the commit to skip the pre-commit ci (only relevant if you are using pre-commit ci) --no-semver    Don't check if the tag is semver compatible (i.e. v9.2.3)

 Tag options
     -m, --message <message>   Tag message (defaults to changelog)